Gouvernathor/Gouvernathor/README.md

 ## Ren'Py
-I have been contributing to the main [Ren'Py repository](https://github.com/renpy/renpy) since late 2020, and I am currently one of its maintainers.
+I have been contributing to the main [Ren'Py repository](https://github.com/renpy/renpy) since late 2020, and I am currently one of its maintainers - the second one in terms of volume of code and excluding translations.

 I'm also developping additional tools and snippets which can help creating games in Ren'Py, for example :
 * [ChromaGlitch](https://github.com/Gouvernathor/renpy-ChromaGlitch), a glitching effect
 * [SWHolo](https://github.com/Gouvernathor/renpy-SWHolo), a hologram effect similar to the Jedi council in Star Wars
-* [PronounsClass](https://github.com/Gouvernathor/renpy-PronounsClass), a class to help managing player-chosen or otherwise dynamic pronouns for possibly multiple characters
+* [PronounsClass](https://github.com/Gouvernathor/renpy-PronounsClass), a class to help managing player-chosen or otherwise dynamic pronouns for multiple characters
+  * Fen's [In-Depth Pronouns](https://github.com/shawna-p/in-depth-pronouns-renpy) offers additional features but doesn't support several characters being pronouned in a single game - mine does
 * [TranslationTools](https://github.com/Gouvernathor/renpy-TranslationTools), some tools to help managing translation files in renpy games
 * [AttributesManager](https://github.com/Gouvernathor/renpy-AttributesManager), a toolkit to help managing the attributes passed to images
   (layeredimages in particular).
+* A partial rewrite of the layeredimage syntax striving for optimization, consistency and featurefullness, which may or may not be partially or totally included in a future version of Ren'Py.

 ## Politics
 I am currently hosting a saved (and multilingual) version of [PolitiScales](https://github.com/Gouvernathor/gouvernathor.github.io),